Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 > Note : You should add "System.in.read()" or "Thread.Sleep()" after the function calls in the main class/thread to allow Async functions/operations to execute and finish before the main application/thread exits.

-### Create a certificate asynchronously
+### Create a Certificate asynchronously
-Create a certificate to be stored in the Azure Key Vault.
+Create a Certificate to be stored in the Azure Key Vault.
-- `beginCreateCertificate` creates a new certificate in the Azure Key Vault.
-If a certificate with same name already exists then a new version of the certificate is created.
+- `beginCreateCertificate` creates a new Certificate in the Azure Key Vault.
+If a Certificate with same name already exists then a new version of the Certificate is created.

 ```Java
 import com.azure.identity.DefaultAzureCredentialBuilder;